6 ideas for your virtual baby shower

 Get everyone “socializing” with virtual baby shower game ideas

 The best part about a virtual baby shower is just how many special moments from a traditional baby shower can still be part of the day, like party games.
 Sure, you can’t play classics like “Guess the candy bar in the diaper,” (which might be a good thing).
-You can, however, ask guests to email you their baby photos and ask the mom-to-be to make the match in a game of “Guess Who?”
+But you can still make virtual baby showers just as fun as their IRL counterparts with virtual baby shower games.
+Get started with our favorite virtual baby shower games on Zoom:

 When it comes to games, virtual baby shower prizes need a little extra planning.
 Note the winners and send them each an e-gift card to their favorite online shop, an e-gift certificate to their favorite take-out place, or an inexpensive bottle from a wine delivery service.